 Phase 1 was released by the Ontario government in October 2021 and includes the following three regulations.

 • Ontario Regulation 686/21: Mandatory Programs and Services.
 This regulation prescribes the mandatory programs and services CAs would be required to provide, including core watershed-based resource management strategies.
 A Program and Services Inventory (identifying Category 1: Mandatory Programs and Services, Category 2: Municipally Negotiated Programs and Services, and Category 3: Other Programs and Services) was completed by NBMCA and circulated to member municipalities on by February 24, 2022.
+Based on feedback from the Ontario government and NBMCA member municipalities, the Programs and Services Inventory was updated further in 2023-2024.

 Phase 2 was posted by the Ministry of Environment, Conservation and Parks to the Environment Registry in January 2022 (comments closed Feb 25, 2022).
 A decision notice with links to the final regulations and policy is available on the Environmental Registry of Ontario (notice number 019-4610) Phase 2 contains regulatory and policy proposals regarding: